 Stevens-Johnson syndrome/toxic epidermal necrolysis is classified by the extent of the detached skin surface area.

 Stevens-Johnson syndrome/toxic epidermal necrolysis is a rare and unpredictable reaction to medication that involves drug specific CD8+ cytotoxic lymphocytes, the Fas-Fas ligand (FasL) pathway of apoptosis, and granule-mediated exocytosis and tumor necrosis factor-alfa (TNF–alpha)/death receptor pathway.

 Current theories address the following mechanisms, among others.

-Stevens-Johnson syndrome/toxic epidermal necrolysis is estimated to affect two to seven million people each year, with Stevens-Johnson syndrome being three times more common that toxic epidermal necrolysis.
-Stevens-Johnson syndrome/toxic epidermal necrolysis can affect anyone with a genetic predisposition: any age, either gender, and all races, although it is more common in older people and women.
-It is much more likely in people infected with human immunodeficiency virus (HIV), with an estimated incidence of 1/1000.
+Stevens-Johnson syndrome/toxic epidermal necrolysis is estimated to affect two to seven million people each year, with Stevens-Johnson syndrome being three times more common than toxic epidermal necrolysis.
+Stevens-Johnson syndrome/toxic epidermal necrolysis can affect anyone with a genetic predisposition: any age, either sex and all races, although it is more common in older people and women.
+It is much more likely to occur in people infected with human immunodeficiency virus (HIV), with an estimated incidence of 1/1000.